Covid 19 coronavirus: Family with Invercargill woman as she died

 Invercargill woman Jocelyn Finlayson died overnight in Dunedin Hospital ICU after battling Covid-19.

-Director-General of Health Dr Ashley Bloomfield at today's Covid-19 update confirmed the death and said arrangements were made for her family to be with her last night as she passed away.
+Director general of Health Dr Ashley Bloomfield at today's Covid-19 update confirmed the death and said arrangements were made for her family to be with her last night as she passed away.

 Her death was confirmed to the Otago Daily Times by her son Will Finlayson, also of Invercargill, this morning.